ZhengLiangliang1996/zhengliangliang1996.github.io/_posts/2024/01/2024-01-29-What-is-Mathematics-CH1-Solution.md

 ---

 ### Before the solutions :)
-The solution presented on the blog is my personal solutions for the exercises in the book 'What is Mathematics: An Elementary Approach To Ideas And Methods' by Herbert Robbins and Richard Courant,  please leave a comment if you spot any mistakes in the solution or calculations.
+The solution presented on the blog is my personal solutions for the exercises in the book 'What is Mathematics: An Elementary Approach To Ideas And Methods' by Herbert Robbins and Richard Courant,  please leave a comment if you spot any mistakes or you have questions on the solution.
 Thanks in advance!

 ## Chapter 1: The Natural Numbers